 It was directed by Tonino Valerii but has Sergio Leone stamped all over it, from the scenes that go on far too long, way after we have got the point, to the interminable close-ups of eyes and the use of Ennio Morricone’s irritating music.
 Why people think Morricone was good I will never know.
 The music is trite and wanders between the annoying woo-woo vocals and ‘comic’, chirpy interludes.
 In this film there are a hundred and fifty riders (known as The Wild Bunch) and whenever they appear Morricone puts his wretched stamp on the Valkyries music.
 As always, this ‘amusing’ idea is milked till we are heartily sick of it.

-The main stars of this Italian-French-German co-production are a Venetian named Mario Girotti (who took the name Terence Hill) and Henry Fonda.
-It was most unfortunate that the great Fonda, one of the finest Western stars of all time, now nearly 70, should lend himself to this trash.
-He does occasionally seem in this movie to look bewildered, as if wondering what on earth he is doing there.
+The main star with Fonda of this Italian-French-German co-production is a Venetian named Mario Girotti (who took the name Terence Hill).
+Poor Fonda does occasionally in this movie look bewildered, as if wondering what on earth he is doing there.
 Hill was enormously popular in Italy and perhaps his kind of ‘humor’ goes down well there.
 There is a lot of slapstick and speeded-up film.
 He makes faces.
 He is a buffoon, in fact, which is, of course an ancient Italian tradition but entirely unsuited for a Western ‘hero’.